TelemetryDeck/docs/docs/index.md

 If you find an error or feel like the documentation could be improved somewhat, we'd love to hear from you!
-Either directly submit a change request with the buttons on each page, or open an issue in our <a href="https://github.com/TelemetryDeck/docs">Docs GitHub Repository</a>.
+Either directly submit a change request with the buttons on each page, or open an issue in our <a href="https://github.com/TelemetryDeck/docs">:fontawesome-brands-github: Docs GitHub Repository</a>.

 The [documentation guide](/articles/documentation) explains all markdown and additional features you can use while writing documentation for TelemetryDeck.